TheJoker4320/vision-framework/README.md

 ### Filter Stage
-The first stage of the pipeline, during this stage we get a frame from the camera and applie diffrent modifier quirks on it to get a good image for the extraction stage.
+The third stage of the pipeline, during this stage we get contours from the previous stage and filter them by diffrent parameters, like size,shape, aspect ratio and so on.

-Main Quirk: modifier, see [modifier class](https://github.com/TheJoker4320/vision-framework/blob/develop/modifiers/modifier.py) for more info.
+Main Quirk: modifier, see [modifier class](https://github.com/TheJoker4320/vision-framework/blob/develop/filters/filter.py) for more info.

 Class Quirks:
+* Area Range - See [area range filter](https://github.com/TheJoker4320/vision-framework/blob/develop/filters/area_range_filter.py) for more info.
+* Area Ratio - See [area ratio filter](https://github.com/TheJoker4320/vision-framework/blob/develop/filters/area_ratio_filter.py) for more info.
+* Aspect Ratio - See [aspect ratio filter](https://github.com/TheJoker4320/vision-framework/blob/filters/filters/aspect_ratio_filter.py) for more info.
-* Blur - See [blur class](https://github.com/TheJoker4320/vision-framework/blob/develop/modifiers/blur.py) for more info.
+* Biggest Area - See [biggest area filter](https://github.com/TheJoker4320/vision-framework/blob/filters/filters/biggest_area_filter.py) for more info.
-* Morph - See [morph class](https://github.com/TheJoker4320/vision-framework/blob/develop/modifiers/morph.py) for more info.
+* Diagonal Reflective Tape - See [diagonal reflective tape pair filter](https://github.com/TheJoker4320/vision-framework/blob/filters/filters/diagonal_reflective_tape_pair_filter.py) for more info.
-* Color Treshold - See [blur class](https://github.com/TheJoker4320/vision-framework/blob/develop/modifiers/color_threshold.py) for more info.
+* Shpae - See [shape filter](https://github.com/TheJoker4320/vision-framework/blob/filters/filters/shape_filter.py) for more info.

 ### Calculation Stage
 The first stage of the pipeline, during this stage we get a frame from the camera and applie diffrent modifier quirks on it to get a good image for the extraction stage.

 Main Quirk: modifier, see [modifier class](https://github.com/TheJoker4320/vision-framework/blob/develop/modifiers/modifier.py) for more info.

 Class Quirks:
 * Blur - See [blur class](https://github.com/TheJoker4320/vision-framework/blob/develop/modifiers/blur.py) for more info.
 * Morph - See [morph class](https://github.com/TheJoker4320/vision-framework/blob/develop/modifiers/morph.py) for more info.